choraleprelude/tpm-api-examples/README.md

 # tpm-api-examples
 Examples of how to use TPM APIs for basic use cases
 - Get random numbers
-- Setting TCTI
+- Set TCTI
-- Setting hierarchy - owner, platform
+- Set hierarchy - owner, platform
-- Setting key auth
+- Set key auth
-- Persisting keys into TPM
+- Persist keys into TPM